-- The meeting minutes voting to fund the project, or - The approved environmental document - Other important documentation demonstrating the transformation
+- The meeting minutes voting to fund the project, or - The approved environmental document, or - An HCD Prohousing Designation certification or a copy of the submitted application form, or - A local Housing Element that is in compliance with the State Housing Element Law, or - Other important documentation demonstrating the transformation

-- What local adopted policies are in place to support the project's potential to create transformative mode-shift? - Samples of adopted policies which impact the non-motorized environment are attached. - Goals, objectives, and performance measures for a complete walking and/or biking network i.e. Complete Streets policy. - Goals, objectives, and performance measures for reducing pedestrian and/or bicyclist fatalities and serious injuries. - Land use zoning, and other development standards. - Supportive policy tools, such as planning checklists, project development checklists, and facility design guidelines. - Is there potential for the project to support existing and planned housing, especially affordable housing addressed?
+- Does the applicant have local adopted policies and/or ordinances in place to support the project's potential to create transformative mode-shift? - Did the applicant attach samples of adopted policies and/or ordinances that impact the nonmotorized environment? - Does the applicant have goals, objectives, and performance measures for a complete walking and/or biking network, e.g., a Complete Streets policy? - Does the applicant have goals, objectives, and performance measures for reducing pedestrian and/or bicyclist fatalities and serious injuries? - Did the applicant discuss land use, zoning, and other development standards? - Does the applicant have supportive policy tools, such as planning checklists, project development checklists, and facility design guidelines? - Is there potential for the project to support existing and planned housing, especially affordable housing?
+If housing is not an issue, the applicant must explain why it is not a concern for the community.

-Points Transforming the non-motorized environment and how other new or proposed funded projects or policies in the vicinity of this project will attribute to the transformative nature of this project 5 Points The applicant clearly and convincingly demonstrates that: The project is transforming the non-motorized environment, and/or This project is being combined with other projects or policy(ies) to make a transformative change, The applicant clearly addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.
-3-4 Points The applicant sufficiently demonstrates that: The project is transforming the non-motorized environment, and/or This project is being combined with other projects or policy(ies) to make a transformative change, The applicant addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.

-1-2 Points The applicant somewhat demonstrates that: The project is transforming the non-motorized environment and/or This project is being combined with other projects or policy(ies) to make a transformative change The applicant did not adequately address the potential for the project to support the existing and planned housing developments, especially affordable housing.
+Points Transforming the non-motorized environment and how other new or proposed funded projects or policies in the vicinity of this project will attribute to the transformative nature of this project 5 Points The applicant clearly and convincingly demonstrates that: The project is transforming the non-motorized environment, and/or This project is being combined with other projects, policies, and/or ordinances to make a transformative change, The applicant clearly addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.
+3-4 Points The applicant sufficiently demonstrates that: The project is transforming the non-motorized environment, and/or This project is being combined with projects, policies, and/or ordinances to make a transformative change, The applicant addressed the potential for the project to support the existing and planned housing developments, especially affordable housing.
+1-2 Points The applicant somewhat demonstrates that: The project is transforming the non-motorized environment and/or This project is being combined with projects, policies, and/or ordinances to make a transformative change The applicant did not adequately address the potential for the project to support the existing and planned housing developments, especially affordable housing.
 0 Points Evaluators can award a zero if the applicant could not show that the project will have a transformative effect on the non-motorized environment.

-QUESTION #7: SCOPE AND PLAN LAYOUT CONSISTENCY AND COST EFFECTIVENESS (0-7 POINTS)
+QUESTION #7: SCOPE AND PLAN LAYOUT CONSISTENCY AND COST-EFFECTIVENESS (0-7 POINTS)

-- A. Evaluators will consider the following: - Consistency between the Layouts/maps, Engineer's estimate and Proposed scope - Compliance with the Engineer's Checklist and cost effectiveness - Complete project schedule
+A. Evaluators will consider the following:

+- Consistency between the Layouts/maps, Engineer's Estimate, and proposed scope - Compliance with the Engineer's Checklist and cost-effectiveness - Complete project schedule

-Applicants are required to complete Attachment B as part of all Infrastructure and 22-R for combination (Infrastructure & Non-Infrastructure) applications.
+Applicants are required to complete Attachment B as part of all Infrastructure and 25-R for combination (Infrastructure & Non-Infrastructure) applications.